curt-tigges/perceivers/README.md

 To train this model with MNIST, simply run through the `perceiver-demo.ipynb` or `perceiver-io-demo.ipynb` notebook.

 ## Results
 This model was able to get 97% accuracy on MNIST.
-F Settings for achieving this are explained in the [blog post](https://medium.com/@curttigges/building-a-transformer-powered-sota-image-labeller-cfe25e6d69f1).
+Settings for achieving this are explained in the [blog post](https://medium.com/@curttigges/building-a-transformer-powered-sota-image-labeller-cfe25e6d69f1).

 ## To Do
 - [x] Create initial complete Perceiver model